Housing Element Update

 Attend Community Meetings

-The first series of community meetings will provide an overview of the Housing Element update process and discuss topics community members want more information on or still have questions about.
-The goal of these meetings is to ensure everyone is fully prepared to participate in upcoming conversations about housing in Saratoga.
-The virtual meeting schedule and participation information is below:
+The first three community meetings held in April 2021 provided an overview of the Housing Element update process and discussed topics community members had questions about.
+The goal of these meetings was to ensure everyone is fully prepared to participate in upcoming conversations about housing in Saratoga.
+View a video of the presentation from Community Development Director Debbie Pedro and presentation slides.

-After the community meetings in April, we’ll take the information gathered to prepare for another series of community meetings that focus on the values and priorities of the community, as well as potential policy options.
+The information gathered during the April meetings will be used to prepare for another series of community meetings that focus on the values and priorities of the community, as well as potential policy options.
 Make sure you subscribe to the Housing Element Newsletter to be notified when the next series of community meetings is announced.

 Host Small Group Meetings